unixdigest/phpthewrongway/sections/always_use_a_design_pattern.md

 We shouldn't get to caught up in the philosophy or idea behind a specific pattern or solution.
 Our main concern is to keep the code as easy to navigate and understand as possible and as a result easy to maintain and easy to keep secure.

-We must also remember that there exist such a thing as an anti-pattern.
+We must also remember that there exists such a thing as an anti-pattern.
 It is a pattern that may be commonly used but is ineffective and/or counterproductive in practice.

 Paul Weaton, a SUN certified Java programmer, has a great short article about [Evil Design Patterns](http://www.javaranch.com/patterns/) that's worth reading.